You are here

 In the practice

-Practices should consider where a patient presenting with an emergency condition would be managed and ensure that this place would be appropriate.
-Drugs should be held in the practice to help manage medical emergencies
+Practices should consider where a patient presenting with an emergency condition would be managed.
+They should make sure this place would be appropriate.
+Drugs in the practice to help manage medical emergencies should be held in safe and appropriate storage conditions.

-This list is based on current practice modified from two Drugs and Therapeutics Bulletins in 2015.
+This list is based on current practice.
+It is modified from two Drugs and Therapeutics Bulletins in 2015, and stakeholder engagement with medical directors of several GP practices.

 This is not intended to be either exhaustive or mandatory.
-The final decision needs to be taken in context so that choices/omissions can be professionally justifiable.
+The final decision needs to be taken in context so choices/omissions can be professionally justifiable, and risk assessed.

 Suggested list of emergency drugs for GP practices